Our site uses cookies to give you the best experience. Manage your cookies here or continue shopping if you're happy.

 Know Your Washing Labels

-Understanding your clothing’s care instructions in essential.
+Understanding how to care for your clothes is essential.
 Here’s a quick guide to your laundry symbols:

 Washing symbols